abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-III.md

 ![bookstore-test-projects](images/bookstore-test-projects.png)

-* `Acme.BookStore.Application.Tests` is for unit & integration test projects.
-You can write tests for application services those are integrated to the framework.
+* `Acme.BookStore.Application.Tests` is for unit & integration tests.
+You can write tests for application service methods.
 It uses **EF Core SQLite in-memory** database.
 * `Acme.BookStore.Web.Tests` is for full stack integration tests including the web layer.
-So, you can write tests for UI too.
+So, you can write tests for UI pages too.

-Test projects uses the following libraries for testing:
+Test projects use the following libraries for testing:

 * [xunit](https://xunit.github.io/) as the main test framework.
 * [Shoudly](http://shouldly.readthedocs.io/en/latest/) as an assertion library.